|

 searches can be made on the field(s) of your choice (Location, Builder, Works Number etc).
 You can use

-whole, or part words and produce a list from which a selected record may be obtained, which may include a
+whole, or part words and produce a list of stock from which a selected record may be obtained, which may include a current

 Best thing is to give it a go as it stands and see what comes up, narrowing your search, if required, by